Ibrahim Ahmed Kamal: Aurthohin (2005–2013)

 After releasing Moharaj album, Kamal took a break from Warfaze in 2005.
 He decided to leave the music industry permanently until he was persuaded by Sumon to join Aurthohin.
 He played guitars in two studio albums of the band, including অসমাপ্ত (Unfinished) and অসমাপ্ত ২ (Unfinished II) in 2008 and 2011, respectively.
 He played lead guitar for the band along Shishir.
 In 2013, he officially left the band.
 He won the Channel i best band of the year award with Aurthohin in 2008.

 Injuries, retirement, present status

 In 2010, Kamal told the doctor that he was suffering from arm and shoulder problems eventually it turned out that his left arm and shoulder was becoming weak.
 Doctors told him to stop playing guitars, but he didn't think of retiring or stop performing on live shows then.

 In 2017 December.
-Kamal had to announced his inability to perform on stage due to shoulder and finger injuries for indefinite time.
+Kamal had to announce his inability to perform on stage due to shoulder and finger injuries for indefinite time.

 In 2018 March, Kamal went back on playing on stage after recovering from frozen shoulder and still actively present at all major concerts after 2010.